larssb/HealOps/healOps.Status.ReadMe.md

                 INSTEAD OF
                 --> repetition per created scheduled job
             * Would also simplify the code.
+    * Tried with Packagemanagement, seems like it has the same issues.
+Asked in their repo. on Github.
+Waiting for an answer.
+        * !!!!!!!!!!!!!
+FDAD#R=)#(R=)(R=) --> Alternatively, look into if it is possible to fetch from a PackageManagent repo via invoke-webrequest.....and so on

     * TOMORROW
         * Delete HealOps from norma1a-town1